 The Blue Zones Solution: Secrets of the World’s Healthiest People – 9 Questions for Dan Buettner

 I lay it out in the book.
-But I can tell you that the longest-lived are getting 95% of their calories from plants and only 5% from animal products.
+But I can tell you that the longest-lived are getting 95 percent of their calories from plants and only 5 percent from animal products.
 Contrary to what the paleo or Atkins diet says, these folks actually eat a high carb diet.
-About 65% of their diet is whole grains, beans and starchy tubers.
+About 65 percent of their diet is whole grains, beans, and starchy tubers.
 No matter where you go, the snack of choice is nuts.
-People who eat nuts live 2-3 years longer than non-nut eaters.
-But remember, they are moving all the time, not sitting at desks, in cars or watching TV.
+People who eat nuts live two to three years longer than non-nut eaters.
+But remember, they are moving all the time, not sitting at desks, in cars, or watching TV.

-- Is there any such thing as a “Longevity Food?”
+4. Is there any such thing as a ‘longevity food’?

-- What do they drink in the “Blue Zones”?
+5. What do they drink in the blue zones?

-I think you would feel differently if you could be as active and vibrant as Marge Jetton in Loma Linda, CA. At 100 she walks a mile before breakfast, rides 6-8 miles on her stationery bike in the afternoon and volunteers every day.
+I think you would feel differently if you could be as active and vibrant as Marge Jetton in Loma Linda, California.
+At 100 she walks a mile before breakfast, rides six to eight miles on her stationery bike in the afternoon and volunteers every day.
 She is living large.
-A big part of living like those in the “Blue Zones” is having a sense of purpose.
+A big part of living like those in the blue zones is having a sense of purpose.
 If you are healthy and feel valued, 100 will feel like 70.

-- Haven’t we moved too far from the simplicity of life in the Blue Zones?
+7. Haven’t we moved too far from the simplicity of life in the blue zones?

 People in America are longing for both health and connection.
 We are showing the way in the 24 communities where we have Blue Zones Projects®.
 The people there are initiating potluck moais, walking school buses, active community events and improving walking and biking trails.
 Staying healthy is a group effort.
 We all need to support one another.

-- Most diets fail; why do you think the Blue Zones diet will work?
+8. Most diets fail; why do you think the blue zones diet will work?